cncf/cnf-testbed/docs/k8s_deploy.md

 Ensure SSH public/private key pair setup on Packet (in [common setup steps](steps_to_deploy_testbed.mkd#common-steps)) is available at $HOME/.ssh/id_rsa[.pub] on the workstation starting the deployment

-If you're running on a local host or any other host outside of the cluster LAN, you will need to set your primary DNS to 147.75.69.23 and disable dnsmasq in orrder for the generated hostnames to be reachable
+If you're running on a local host or any other host outside of the cluster LAN, you will need to set your primary DNS to 147.75.69.23 and disable dnsmasq in order for the generated hostnames to be reachable

-## Deployment to Packet reserved instances
+## Deployment to Packet

 Brings up a k8s cluster, provisions L2 Networking & installs VPP vSwitch on master and compute nodes